damilolaneal/my_phd_notes/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# GitHub Pages

-_Create a site or blog from your GitHub repositories with GitHub Pages._
+# The Chronicles of a Thesis: Mission Log

 </header>